teldabank/react-challenge/README.md

 - Use `www.example.com` to get the list of activity data
 - Should be able to differenciate between different activity types
 - Should be a paginated list (Frontend pagination is fine)
-- Should be display a detailed of of the activity when clicked on
+- Should display an activity details page when clicked on an activity item

 Solutions must: